 Big data testing can and should be performed in two ways, functional and non-functional testing, as explained below-

-This type of testing is divided into the following three stages-
+Functional testing of big data is divided into the following three stages-

 1. Testing of Loading Data into HDFS (Pre-Hadoop Process) – Big data systems have structured, unstructured and semi-structured data i.e. data is in different formats and it is collected from different sources.
 This data is stored in HDFS.